-4. Replacement of Worn Shafts and Sheaths
+Replacement of Worn Shafts and Sheaths

-Be sure to disconnect your power cord before servicing.
-Shafts and sheaths last longer when they are used at a straight angle.
-If used at sharp angles or loops, wear will occur at the points of greatest friction.
+Shafts and sheaths last longer when they are not used at sharp angles or loops, since wear occurs at the points of greatest friction.
 There is no way to avoid ultimate wear, and under normal conditions a flexible shaft machine may require several replacement shafts and sheaths during its lifetime.
-Follow replacement instructions in Assembly section of this manual.
+To expose the inner shaft follow steps 1, 2, and 3 on the previous page.